 Other menstrual cramp remedies may be found from yoga, herbal medicine, long-term acupuncture and energy work.

-If you would like personal advice on implementing the menstrual cramp remedies discussed here, use this form to contact me or leave a comment below.
+If you would like personal advice on implementing the menstrual cramp remedies discussed here, get in touch by writing to email@example.com

-'The Vitamin Cure for Women's Health Problems' by Helen Saul Case and Andrew W Saul discuss menstrual issues among other things:
+'The Vitamin Cure for Women's Health Problems' by Helen Saul Case and Andrew W Saul discuss menstrual cramps remedies among other things:

 How to permanently overcome menstrual cramps: